GOP’s Rep. Lee Zeldin announces run for governor of New York

 Cuomo, who has not announced a run for a fourth term as governor in 2022, is facing allegations that he sexually harassed or behaved inappropriately toward several women.
 He has resisted calls for his resignation over the harassment claims and his administration’s handling of COVID-19 cases in nursing homes during the height of the pandemic last year.

-Other Republicans who have said they are considering seeking the Republican nomination for New York governor include Andrew Giuiliani, the son of former New York City Mayor Rudy Giuliani and a former aide in the Trump administration.
+Other Republicans who have said they are considering seeking the Republican nomination for New York governor include Andrew Giuliani, the son of former New York City Mayor Rudy Giuliani and a former aide in the Trump administration.

 Zeldin, a loyal ally to former President Donald Trump during the Republican’s time in office, did not mention Trump in his statement announcing his gubernatorial run.